SSYH/SSYH.github.io/_posts/2015-11-27-GlobalSIM.md

-proper subset of the contributions in it, and recompose them, tweaked to their own satisfaction, and then use it to create / test their own “world model” Iterative refinement of this knowledge / world model so that it can be co-evolving as knowledge is gained / contributred.
+proper subset of the contributions in it, and recompose them, tweaked to their own satisfaction, and then use it to create / test their own “world model” Iterative refinement of this knowledge / world model so that it can be co-evolving as knowledge is gained / contributed.

 Inspirations:
 * Mentor (EE Doc Smith, The Lensmen Series)
 * Hari Seldon's psychohistory (Asimov's Foundation)